alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/visa.md

 ## Skilled Worker visa

-> [!note]
-> The last Skilled Worker visa applications within REG happened in early 2023.
+The last Skilled Worker visa applications within REG happened in early 2023.

 If you need a visa to work at the Turing, the Turing will reimburse (part of) the cost of the visa application.
 The full [Relocation and Visa Policy](https://mathison.turing.ac.uk/page/2270) can be found on Mathison, and details should be obtained from HR directly.